Most Common Mental Health Disorders in Men

 Getting Help for a Dual Diagnosis

 When a man in your life suffers from a Dual Diagnosis that includes addiction, the recovery process can seem rather complicated.
 According to the experts at the National Institute on Drug Abuse, there is no single treatment plan that will work for everyone.
 One person may respond very well to outpatient care while another needs to be treated at an inpatient residential facility.
 Another may respond to medication, while yet another may be more effectively treated with psychotherapy without medications.
+The factors that can determine what aspects will be included in a man’s treatment program might include:

 - How long he has been abusing drugs or alcohol